israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Defining Classes

- Classes are in fact "special functions"
+ Classes are in fact "special functions", and just as you can define function expressions and function declarations